Dutchess County Fair Amateur Cut Flower Competition

 • Pen

-• Rubber bands – Becky and I don’t like the ones the fair provides, so we come prepared.
+• Rubber bands (the fair provides them, but Priya and I like the ones we choose better)

 • A check or cash to pay for your entries

 • Do not show plants with damaged or spent flowers.
-They should be removed as inconspicuously as possible, or trimmed if removal would destroy the symmetry.
+Those should be removed inconspicuously as possible, or trimmed if removal would destroy the symmetry.
 Trimming should follow the natural line of the leaf.

-• There should be no dust, dirt, pollen or spray on the leaves
+There should be no dirt, pollen or spray on the leaves.

 Packing for the Fair

 • We check off flowers on the form as they’re packed.
-We use large cups for most of the entries, but some are put into jars or vases.
-Coolers without a lid or plastic storage bins are ideal for tall specimens.
-We put towels in between the entries to hold them in place.
+We use large plastic cups for most of the entries, but some which are taller are put into jars or vases.
+Collections of flowers are arranged ahead of time and packed carefully.

-• Large entries like coleus are packed carefully so they don’t move or fall over during transit.
+• Large entries like coleus are packed carefully so the plant doesn’t move or fall over during transit.

 Image: Top photo is of flowers in the van.
 Bottom photo shows flowers packed in a plastic storage bin.